giovanni-iannaccone/eikon/README.md

 ```

 - Define your own shapes: <br/>
-by using the dependency injection pattern, you can define custom shapes
+By using the dependency injection pattern, you can define custom shapes:
 ```c++

 class MyShape: public Drawable {